 All the birds perched high and ignored everybody.
 Only a Pileated Woodpecker broke tradition and executed a cheeky fly by so violent I nearly wet myself.
 Then, he laughed, the handsome bastard.
 He probably knew all about me: I’m the one who’s been pining to see a Lazuli Bunting for years, not realizing every “bluebird” I’ve spotted since moving to Oregon was a freaking Lazuli Bunting.
 Damned Sibley’s.

 The tiniest people I met were living in a gigantic hippy colony of absolute communism.
 See that dead tree?
 You can’t tell from a still photo but its entire surface is flickering in the sun like a glitter ball.

 Other logs had cuter inhabitants with better outfits.
 What can I say?
 I’m biased in favor of fur.
 All four of these little guys moved pretty fast whenever anything lurched by.
 When you’re tasty, you’re quick, that’s the Law of Nature.
 I think it’s the 12th Law.

 I lingered as long as possible, absorbing the droning lullaby of crickets and the rustle of new leaves.
 There’s a spiritual euphoria in nature, compelling and constant, that makes empaths want to bottle it and take it home.
-The closest I’ve come to that is pausing and “soaking” like this, committing every sensory memory to an emotional hard drive.
-Proof of its effectiveness is the fact that even now, typing in my cool office of polished wood and scrubbed walls, I can still smell the soft candy sweetness of those lupines in the warm wind.
+The closest I’ve come is pausing and “soaking” like this, committing every sensory memory to an emotional hard drive.
+Proof of its effectiveness is the fact that even now, typing in my cool office of polished wood and scrubbed surfaces, I can still smell the soft candy sweetness of those lupines in the warm wind.